stefan-wuensch/tmp/README.md

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/template-1.png)

-For example: using the Parameter values from the examples above, the first four Parameters in your new template would look like this:
+For example: using the Parameter values from the examples above, the Parameters in your new template would look like this:
 ```
   "Parameters" : {